Treaty of Hanover (1725): Principal conditions

-Alliance Provisions
+Alliance provisions

-Reasoning and Formation of the Hanoverian Alliance
+Reasoning and formation of Hanoverian Alliance

-The Spanish, who was an ally and close friend of the Habsburg monarchy following the succession of Charles I (V) to the Spanish throne in 1516, broke their partnership with the Austrians in 1700.
-This was due to the death of Charles II, the last Habsburg Monarch of Spain, who died without issue.
+The Spanish, who were allies and close friends of the Habsburg monarchy following the succession of Charles I (V) to the Spanish throne in 1516, broke their partnership with the Austrians in 1700.
+This was due to the death of Charles II, the last Habsburg king of Spain, who died without issue.
 King Charles II appointed Philip de Bourbon, Duke of Anjou as his successor.
-The following succession crisis sparked the War of the Spanish Succession (1700-1714), and consequently ended the two century alliance between Spain.
+The following succession crisis sparked the War of the Spanish Succession (1701-1714), and consequently ended the two century alliance between Austria and Spain.

 After the defeat of the Spanish in the War of the Quadruple Alliance (1717-1720), the Austrians decided to ally the Spanish once again in order to reset the balance of power in Europe; which had leaned towards France in recent years.
 King George I had also become wary of a renewed hegemony of Europe by Spain and the Empire.
 The Treaty of Hanover marks the beginning of the Hanoverian Alliance as a formal opposition to the renewed Austro-Spanish alliance (which would later be joined by the Russian Empire, and the Electorates of Bavaria and Cologne in 1726).
 Separate reassurances of full military support were also given in the event of the Holy Roman Empire attacking the French unexpectedly.
 "There shall be now, and in all Time coming, a true, firm, and inviolable Peace, the most sincere and intimate Friendship, and the most strict Alliance and Union between the said three most serene Kings, their Heirs and Successors...and prevent and repel all Wrongs and Damages, by the most proper means they can find out."